-“Paul, an apostle of Jesus Christ by the commandment of God our Savior, and Lord Jesus Christ, which is our hope" (I Timothy 1:1)
+“Paul, an apostle of Jesus Christ by the commandment of God our Saviour, and Lord Jesus Christ, which is our hope.”
+(1 Timothy 1:1)

-It is specifically called the blessed hope: "Looking for that blessed hope, and the glorious appearing of the great God and our Savior Jesus Christ” (Titus 2:13).
-It is also a living hope, for God the Father “hath begotten us again unto a lively hope by the resurrection of Jesus Christ from the dead" (I Peter 1:3).
+It is specifically called the blessed hope.
+“Looking for that blessed hope, and the glorious appearing of the great God and our Saviour Jesus Christ” (Titus 2:13).
+It is also a living hope, for God the Father “hath begotten us again unto a lively hope by the resurrection of Jesus Christ from the dead” (1 Peter 1:3).

 Furthermore, since Christ is our hope, it is a saving hope.
 “For we are saved by hope” (Romans 8:24).
 It is a glorious and joyful hope.
 It recognizes the present truth of “Christ in you, the hope of glory” (Colossians 1:27), so that we “rejoice in hope of the glory of God” (Romans 5:2).

-Finally, this hope of the imminent coming of Christ, when at last “we shall be like Him," is a purifying hope, for “every man that hath this hope in Him purifieth himself, even as He is pure" (I John 3:2-3).
-It also is a stabilizing hope, "Which hope we have as an anchor of the soul, both sure and steadfast" (Hebrews 6:19).
-In every way, God “hath loved us, and hath given us everlasting consolation and good hope through grace" (II Thessalonians 2:16).
+Finally, this hope of the imminent coming of Christ, when at last “we shall be like him,” is a purifying hope, for “every man that hath this hope in him purifieth himself, even as he is pure” (1 John 3:2-3).
+It is also a stabilizing hope, “which hope we have as an anchor of the soul, both sure and stedfast” (Hebrews 6:19).
+In every way, God “hath loved us, and hath given us everlasting consolation and good hope through grace” (2 Thessalonians 2:16).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.